10 common mistakes that could ruin your enrichment analysis

 • for ORA, how a background list was defined, and,

-A systematic literature analysis published in 2022 found insufficient background description in 95% of articles describing ORA tests, and p-value correction was insufficiently described in 57% of articles, suggesting that enrichment analysis generally suffers from a lack of methods reproducibility12.
-Indeed, this literature analysis identified some inadequate methodological descriptions including:
+A systematic literature analysis published in 2022 found insufficient background list description in 95% of articles describing ORA tests, and p-value correction was insufficiently described in 57% of articles, suggesting that FEA generally suffers from a lack of methods reproducibility [16].

-In addition to including the methodological details mentioned above, authors could also provide gene profile data and/or gene lists used for enrichment analysis as supplementary files, or better still, provide full reproducibility and transparency with the five pillars framework57.
+In addition to including the methodological details mentioned above, authors could also provide gene profile data and/or gene lists used for FEA as supplementary files, or better still, provide full reproducibility and transparency with the five pillars framework [38].

 Other issues

 There are several more subtle issues not covered in depth here but are worth mentioning as they have been flagged as potential problems.
-First, the length of genes is known to impact the ease at which they are detected and so correction of gene length has been suggested to improve enrichment results58,59.
-Second, many FEA tests use genes as the sampling unit and do not take into consideration (or model) biological variation which could yield unrealistic significance values60.
-Third, the size of gene sets, even though they represent similar biology, can disproportionately impact significance scores and complicate interpretation61,62.
-Fourth, tight correlation between each gene’s expression within a pathway could exacerbate false positive rates63,64.
-Fifth, slight differences in the implementation of ORA tests can impact results in some circumstances65.
+First, the length of genes is known to impact the ease at which they are detected and so correction of gene length has been suggested to improve enrichment results [39,40].
+Second, many FEA tests use genes as the sampling unit and do not take into consideration (or model) biological variation which could yield unrealistic significance values [41].
+Third, the size of gene sets, even though they represent similar biology, can disproportionately impact significance scores and complicate interpretation [42,43].
+Fourth, tight correlation between each gene’s expression within a pathway could exacerbate false positive rates [44,45].
+Fifth, slight differences in the implementation of ORA tests can impact results in some circumstances [46].
 Lastly, some web-based FEA tools lack longevity.
-For example, DAVID 6.83,66 has been used for over 10,000 publications but since 2022 has been taken offline, leaving these articles irreproducible.
-As web-based tools appear to be the most popular option for FEA12,67, we should advocate preservation/archiving of the tool as a Docker imageeg: 21, to enable reproducibility into the future68.
+For example, DAVID the version 6.8 [6,47] has been used for over 10,000 publications but since 2022 has been taken offline, leaving these articles irreproducible.
+As web-based tools appear to be the most popular option for FEA [16,48], tools that expressly allow preservation/archiving as a Docker image [eg: 24], are recommended to enable future reproducibility and transparency [49].

 Conclusion

-So why are problems so pervasive in enrichment analysis?
-It’s likely a combination of poor researcher training, supervision and peer-review scrutiny.
+Methodological problems in FEA are likely a combination of poor researcher training, supervision and peer-review scrutiny.
 The design of tools and (low) quality of tool documentation might also play a role.
-We also know that inadequate methods have a type of advantage compared to the more rigorous ones due to researcher preferences to present “significant” findings69 and reliance upon default settings even if they are incorrect12,62.
-Problems 2, 3, 5 and 6 appear to be specific to ORA-based tools, and can be avoided entirely by switching to FCS tools like GSEA; which has the added benefit of enhanced accuracy in terms of precision and recall65,70.
+We also know that inadequate methods have a type of advantage compared to the more rigorous ones due to researcher preferences to present “significant” findings [50] and reliance upon default settings even if they are incorrect [16,43].
+Problems 2, 3, 5 and 6 appear to be specific to ORA-based tools, and can be avoided entirely by switching to FCS tools like GSEA, which has the added benefit of enhanced accuracy in terms of precision and recall [21,46].
 Although learning and running FCS tools is more difficult and time-consuming, the benefits to the quality of results are substantial.
+A related issue is the overinterpretation (and indeed misinterpretation) of omics data.
+Researchers should be mindful of the specific biological context of their study, as this directly impacts the interpretation of the results obtained.
+FEA excels at generating hypotheses, but requires separate validation to draw definitive conclusions.

 Bibliography